 Office Build-Out Requirements

-Since you will not know the condition of the space you will ultimately end up leasing before beginning the process, it is important to allot enough time for a potentially long construction timeline.
+Since you will not know the condition of the space you will ultimately end up leasing before beginning the process, it is important to allow enough time for a potentially long construction timeline.

 If there was already a tenant in the space and much of the infrastructure needed is already in place, the construction timeline will be shorter.
-This type of space is called second generation space.
-Shell space, space that is either new construction with very little infrastructure in place or a space in which the landlord has removed the majority of the necessary infrastructure after the previous tenant vacated the space, requires significant architectural and engineering work as well as permitting adding months to the construction timeline.
+This type of space is called second-generation space.
+Shell space is either new construction with very little infrastructure in place or a space in which the landlord has removed the majority of the necessary infrastructure after the previous tenant vacated the space This type of space requires significant architectural and engineering work as well as permitting adding months to the construction timeline.

 To learn more about build-out timelines, and how the condition of the space can impact that timeline, read our article How Long Does It Take to Build-Out or Renovate Office Space?

 Now that you know the typical time before your lease expiration in which you should begin the renewal or relocation process, here are some articles that you may find useful:

 - Renewing Your Commercial Lease: 3 Reasons to Renew Early (and 3 Reasons to Not)